Can Rugby Players Play American Football?

 Learning the language and terms of the game had been one of the biggest challenges for many players.
 Many NFL players know the basics and languages of the game since many of them have been playing the game since age seven.
 Having said that, some rookies find it difficult to understand the audibles, the plays, and the calls.
 The biggest challenge for offensive players in the check-downs or simply “audibles” which are also known as “calls”, which are located at the scrimmage.
 A player might run the wrong route, get his QB killed, or cause a fumble by hitting the wrong hole if he mistakenly missed a call in a blocking assignment.

-For instance, the Stanford and Iowa rookies performed excellently in the NFL because they gained experience from pro-style terms, language, and system.
+For instance, the Stanford and Iowa rookies performed excellently in the NFL because they gained experience from pro-style terms, language, and systems.
 Honestly, they speak the terms well!!
 On the other hand, new rugby players will have to learn the terminologies and languages from scratch.
 The speed at which a player will catch on depends on the player’s ability to learn fast.
-But there some NFL languages that are very difficult to master like the Patriots digit system.
+But some NFL languages are very difficult to master like the Patriot’s digit system.

 Final Words